AmbreBouillant/ambrebouillant.github.io/_pages/projects.md

 When a freezing front meets a bubble, the competition between front speed and capillarity selects the final shape — from smooth engulfment with a singular tip to a stratified fragmentation, echoing the bubble columns of frozen lakes.
 At a larger scale, we study how freeze–thaw cycles in CO₂-laden water trap and release gas, as a model for permafrost, a major reservoir of greenhouse gases under a warming climate.

-<p class="refs">Internships of Aymane Legssyer and Anne-Lou Pinot (frozen bubbles, with Caroline Cohen and Axel Huerre) and Céline Chebieb (freeze–thaw, with Axel Huerre).</p>
+<p class="refs"> Frozen bubbles were studied during the internships of Aymane Legssyer and Anne-Lou Pinot, with Caroline Cohen and Axel Huerre.
+Freeze–thaw was explored during Céline Chebieb's internship, co-supervised with Axel Huerre.</p>
   </div>
 </div>